 Anna Koliadych and her students during one of her workshops, 2018.

-[easy-tweet tweet="Painting helps me get to know my inner-self and express my feelings more.
-This blessing is, in fact, available to everyone. - @dearannart." template="light"]
+"Painting helps me get to know my inner-self and express my feelings more.
+This blessing is, in fact, available to everyone. - @dearannart."

--Thank you so much for answering our questions, Anna!
+Thank you so much for answering our questions, Anna!
 So what about you?
 Did you know Anna before reading this interview?
-If you have any questions to ask her or just want to share your journey as a watercolour artist, just leave a comment down below.
+If you have any questions to ask her or just want to share your journey as a watercolor artist, just leave a comment down below.
 We'd love to hear from you!

 Anna Koliadych is an illustrator and watercolor enthusiast.
 DearAnnArt is her personal brand that she founded to represent her creative way, her vision and artworks.
 Her mission is to show that everyone can paint without obtaining a degree in Art.
 Currently, she is based in London.
 She is vegetarian, she loves kids, animals and she does yoga.
 You can find her full bio here or reach out to her on Instagram.